WEKA

 How Does Cloud Bursting Work?

-Enterprise companies using hybrid cloud environments, or even private cloud environments with public resource access, can minimize waste through the process of cloud bursting.
+Enterprise companies using hybrid cloud infrastructure environments, or even private cloud environments with public resource access, can minimize waste through the process of hybrid cloud bursting.

 What Are the Different Types of Cloud Bursting?